 The deficit on the scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary.

-The total contributions expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2021 is $\pounds 5.194$ million and the duration of liabilities is 19.0 years.
+The total contributions expected to be made to the Local Government Pension Scheme by the Council in the year to 31 March 2023 is $\pounds 5.279$ million.

 Basis for Estimating Assets and Liabilities